TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 ---
 id: 129
-title: "..."
+title: "Stylish and Standard Console Output with Symfony Style"
 perex: |
-    Even if you don't use any component from Symfony or even installed one, you can use this trick in you PHP CLI App.
+    Even if you don't use any component from Symfony or even installed one, you can use this trick in your PHP CLI App.
     <br><br>
-    It's simple, provides standard and makes your output look like design from Apple - useful and nice at the same time.
+    It's simple, provides standard and makes your output look like a design from Apple - useful and nice at the same time.
-tweet: "New Post on my Blog: ..."
+tweet: "New Post on my Blog: Stylish and Standard Console Output with #Symfony Style"
 ---

 We want to **report various states** in PHP CLI Apps.
-Success message on finish, errors message in case of failure or just simple note so users knows that command is not stuck but working.
+Success message on the finish, errors message in case of failure or just simple note so users know that command is not stuck but working.

 ## Too Many Ways to Do 1 Thing